2014 New Year's Eve at Grand Lodge

 About 2014 New Year's Eve at Grand Lodge

-Make it a night to remember by booking one of our exclusive overnight packages and partying with raucous and lively The Twangshifters.
+Make it a night to remember by booking one of our exclusive overnight packages and partying with raucous and lively The Twangshifters (21 & over).

-Free music at the Garage Door with John Bunzow and at Pat's Corner with McDougall.
+Free music at the Garage Door with John Bunzow (all ages) and at Pat's Corner with McDougall (21 & over).

 On a dark night in October of 2009, The Twangshifters played their first few notes together in a dark barn somewhere behind Hillsboro, Oregon.
 The barn promptly imploded, and once they climbed out of the wreckage, they realized that nothing could contain them.
 They've been rocking the Pacific Northwest ever since -- the show gets bigger and brighter every time.
 From Portland to Salem to Seattle -- not to mention the whole darned globe via a live internet broadcast for the "30 Hour Day" event from Portland's Pioneer Square, the Twangshifters have hit the Pacific Northwest scene with a mighty sound and fury, and are showing no signs of letting up.

 Portland, Oregon native John Bunzow has been called one of the finest writers and roots-musicians on the current music scene.
 Producer Pete Anderson (Dwight Yoakam, Meat Puppets, Steve Forbert) said he is "... without doubt the best artist I've heard in recent times."
 Chicago Tribune columnist Jack Hurst cites Bunzow with mixing "the rootsy with the revolutionary."